 Figure 1.
-Illustration of the spatial component of the sampling frame for 2016-2020.
+Illustration of the spatial component of the sampling frame for 2016-2023.
 Sites 1-6 ("Falls" stratum) were each approximately 0.9-ha in area Figure 2.
 Illustration of the spatial (left) and temporal (right) coverage of the sampling frame by season.
-Red shaded areas depict time and area included in the sampling frame; dark black lines on the graph at right indicate sunrise and sunset, adjusted for daylight savings.
-Figure 3.
+Red shaded areas depict time and area included in the sampling frame; dark black lines on the graph at right indicate sunrise and sunset, adjusted for daylight savings 13 Figure 3.
 Height (a) and temperature (b) of the Willamette River upstream of Willamette Falls by year Figure 4.
 Daily fish counts at Willamette Falls by run and year.
 Vertical lines indicate study start and end dates; final escapement over falls is inset upper left of each graph.
-Summer steelhead escapement through 8/15/2021 Figure 5.
+Summer steelhead escapement through 9/17/2023.
+Figure 5.
 Daily passage composition over Willamette Falls by year.
-Dashed lines indicate study dates Figure 6.
-Weekly counts of California sea lions (CSL) and Steller sea lions (SSL) at Willamette Falls, 2017-2021.
-Non-mutually exclusive count categories include numbers observed, euthanized, or translocated.
-Observed counts represent the maximum daily count for a given week based on direct observations and/or automated cameras Figure 7.
-Individual sighting locations (map at left) and total counts (table at right) for California sea lions (CSL) and Steller sea lions (SSL) observed during vessel-based surveys of the Willamette River beginning at Willamette Falls in Oregon City and proceeding downriver to the location noted in table; sighting locations only available for surveys conducted after December 11, 2020
+Dashed lines indicate study dates.
+Figure 6.
+Weekly counts of California sea lions (CSL) and Steller sea lions (SSL) in the Willamette Falls study area, 2017-2023.
+Numbers translocated or euthanized are summed over the week; numbers observed are the minimum number of unique individuals observed for that week and may include animals translocated or euthanized.
+See text for details.
+Figure 7.
+Individual sighting locations (map at left) and total counts (table at right) for California sea lions (CSL) and Steller sea lions (SSL) observed during vessel-based surveys of the Willamette River beginning at Willamette Falls in Oregon City and proceeding downriver to the location noted in table.